Table of contents

 Docker Image Security Scanning: What It Can and Can’t Do

-Docker image security scanning should be a core part of your Docker security strategy.
-Although image scanning won’t protect you from all possible security vulnerabilities, it’s the primary means of defense against security flaws or insecure code within container images.
+Docker image security scanning should be a core part of your Docker container security strategy.
+Although image scanning won’t protect you from all possible container vulnerability scenarios, it remains the primary defense against insecure or outdated code within container images.
 It’s therefore a foundational part of overall Docker security.
+When integrated with continuous Container Security Scanning and orchestration controls like kubernetes security, image scanning becomes a key part of a layered container protection strategy.

 What is a Docker image security scan?